All Episodes

 I mentioned this earlier.

-We uh protect kids from everything but fear, with hand sanitizer and long sleeved swimsuits, we're teaching our children a dangerous lesson.
+With hand sanitizer and long-sleeved swimsuits, we're teaching our children a dangerous lesson.

 This is in the April 2nd issue of Newsweek, by the way.

-Four eleven and twelve year old girls stood in front of my open pantry, mouths gaping wide.
+Four 11 and 12-year-old girls stood in front of my open pantry, mouths gaping wide.

-After fourteen years and four kids, I thought I'd feel comfortable as a mother.
+After 14 years and four kids, I thought I'd feel comfortable as a mother.

 Instead, I'm increasingly aware of a prickly new sensation that I'm some kind of renegade.